2026 - Spring

 This workshop explores the role of the director in the process of translation from page to screen, focusing on the director/actor relationship, narrative structure and visual language.
 Assignments will include the casting, mounting, and realization of dramatic narrative scenes.
 Special emphasis will be placed on the development of the skills necessary to communicate effectively with actors to achieve authentic and vivid performances..

-RTF 367K PRODUCING FILM AND TELEVISION • JORDAN LEVIN
+RTF 367K PRODUCING FILM AND TELEVISION • MICAH BARBER

 Open to BOTH RTF Majors & Minors.
 This course counts towards the Media & Entertainment Industries minor.